a-ibrahimi/MRI-Vertebrae-Registration/README.md

     └── tensorboard
 ```

-### BIDS
+### BIDS 📁

-A multi-functional package to handle any sort of bids-conform dataset (CT, MRI, ...)
-It can find, filter, search any BIDS_Family and subjects, and has many functionalities.
-For more info, check [BIDS README](BIDS/README.md).
+The `BIDS` directory is a versatile package designed to handle BIDS-conform datasets, including CT, MRI, etc. It provides functions for finding, filtering, and searching BIDS families and subjects.
+For more details, refer to the [BIDS README](BIDS/README.md).

-### Voxelmorph
+### Voxelmorph 📁

-The voxelmoprh folder encapsulates tools and subfolders related to working with the voxelmorph model.
+The `voxelmorph` folder encapsulates tools and subfolders related to working with the Voxelmorph model.

-- `generators.py`: Provides a list of data generators that can be used to generate data in the right format for voxelmorph models
+- **`generators.py`**: This module provides a list of data generators that can generate data in the correct format for Voxelmorph models.

-- `scripts`: Provides a list of script files to train and test different voxelmorph models
+- **`scripts`**: Contains script files for training and testing various Voxelmorph models.

-- `tensorboard`: A folder to store tensorboard logs of losses and evaluation metrics which you can later visualize using tensorboard commands
+- **`tensorboard`**: A directory to store TensorBoard logs of losses and evaluation metrics, which can be visualized later using TensorBoard commands.

-- `modelweights`: A folder to store model weights
+- **`model_weights`**: A directory to store model weights.

-### utils
+### Utils 📁

-The utils folder is for functionalities that are helpful when working in this project
+The `utils` folder contains functionalities that are useful when working on this project.

-- `helpers.py`: defines a list of methods which can be used for visualizing scans, file handling, etc...
+- **`helpers.py`**: Defines a set of methods for tasks such as visualizing scans, file handling, etc.

-### data
+### Data 📁

-A folder to store data.
+The `data` directory is intended to store dataset-related files.

 ### MRIProcessor.py

-Defines a class `MRIProcessor` for preprocessing `.nii.gz` files
+Defines a class `MRIProcessor` for preprocessing `.nii.gz` files.

 ## Project Reference